kpeeters/cadabra2/README.rst

     sudo make install

 This will produce the command line app ``cadabra2`` and the Gtk notebook interface ``cadabra2-gtk``.
-You can also find the latter in the 'Education' menu.
+You can also find the latter when searching for the 'Cadabra' app from the 'Activities' menu.

 Linux (older Fedora/CentOS/Scientific Linux)